Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Numerical results

 \subsection{Numerical tests.
 Preliminaries}

-We have performed numerical tests to validate Theorem \ref{MT} and Corollary \ref{Cor1} in the special case of well-recognized NLS solitary waves.
-All the simulations have been performed in Python on a 64-bit MacBook Pro M2 (2022) with 8GB of RAM.
+We conducted numerical tests to validate Theorem \ref{MT} and Corollary \ref{Cor1}, specifically focusing on well-known NLS solitary waves.
+All the codes are available in \url{https://github.com/nvalenzuelaf/DNN-Pinns-NLS} and the simulations were carried out using Python on a 64-bit MacBook Pro M2 (2022) with 8GB of RAM.